Robotics data cost estimator

 A calculator or checker is useful only when it changes the buyer's next step.
 The output should send the user toward dataset research, rights review, format requirements, budget planning, or a bounty spec with concrete acceptance criteria.

-The internal links below make that workflow explicit.
-They keep tool pages from becoming isolated utilities and give crawlers as well as users a path into deeper catalog, template, briefing, and provider research.
+The links below make that workflow explicit and keep tool pages from becoming isolated utilities — opening paths into deeper catalog, template, briefing, and provider research.

 External references are included because tool outputs need calibration against the wider robotics data ecosystem.
 Buyers should be able to compare truelabel's workflow assumptions with public robotics datasets, developer tooling, and market signals.